Streptozocin (Zanosar®)

 Classification: Alkylating Agent

-Streptozocin exerts its anti-cancer affect by a process called alkylation.
-Alkylation damages the DNA of cells, which prevents them from dividing, and causes them to die.
-Since cancer cells, in general, divide faster and with less error-correcting than healthy cells, cancer cells are more sensitive to this damage.
+Streptozocin kills cancer cells through a process called alkylation.
+Alkylation damages the DNA of cells, which prevents them from dividing and causes them to die.
+Since cancer cells divide faster than healthy cells, cancer cells are more sensitive to this damage.

 How to Take Streptozocin

-Streptozocin is given by intravenous (into a vein) infusion.
-The dose is based on your body size and is typically given for 5 consecutive days, repeated every 6 weeks.
-It can also be administered weekly.
-Your provider will determine the best schedule for your specific treatment.
+Streptozocin is given by intravenous (IV, into a vein) infusion.
+The dose and schedule are based on your body size and type of cancer.
+Your provider will figure out the best schedule for your treatment.

 Even when carefully and correctly administered by trained personnel, this drug may cause a feeling of burning and pain.
-There is a risk that this medication may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
-If the area of injection becomes red, swollen, or painful at any time during or after the injection, notify your care team immediately.
-Do not apply anything to the site unless instructed by your care team.
+There is a risk that this medication may leak out of the vein at the injection site, causing tissue damage that can be severe.
+If the area of injection becomes red, swollen, or painful at any time during or after the injection, tell your care team right away.
+Do not apply anything to the site unless told to do so by your care team.

 Possible Side Effects of Streptozocin